brangerbriz/up-4evr-windows-10/README.md

 1. ~~Create auto launch/relaunch scripts~~ (coming soon)
 2. ~~Make these scripts run at startup~~ (coming soon)
+3. Configure Task Scheduler to reboot the machine daily
-3. Set the time to the correct timezone for the installation location
+4. Set the time to the correct timezone for the installation location
-4. Configure auto login
+5. Configure auto login
-5. Disable screen lock and snooze
+6. Disable screen lock and snooze
-6. Disable automatic software updates
+7. Disable automatic software updates
-7. Disable notifications
+8. Disable notifications
-8. Install TeamViewer for remote monitoring and access
+9. Install TeamViewer for remote monitoring and access
-9. Protect your personal privacy
+10. Protect your personal privacy

 Several of these actions require you to open the *Windows Settings* application.
 To do this, click the Windows icon on the bottom left of the screen, and then select *Settings* (the cog icon).